Canadian-Wildlife-Federation/abfishpass/README.md

 * A new table (vertex_gradients) with a single point for every vertex with a gradient calculated.
 This table includes both the vertex geometry, upstream geometry and elevation values at both those locations

 ---
-#### 9 - Break Streams
+#### 10 - Break Streams at Barriers

-This script breaks the stream network at "barriers" and recomputes necessary attributes.
+This script breaks the stream network at barriers and recomputes necessary attributes.

 For this script, a barrier is considered to be: a CABD barrier (dams), all stream crossings, and all gradient barriers (gradients greater than the minimum value specified in the accessibility_gradient field in the fish_species table).
 A list of gradient barriers can be found in the output break_points table (type = gradient_barrier).
+Streams are broken at all barriers regardless of passability status.

 **Script**